Skip to main content

 Targets Tab

-Clicking on the plus icon allows you to see the performance of the Target per SKU.
+Click on the "+" icon to see the performance of the Target per SKU.

 Customer Queries Tab